History of qigong: The era of reconstruction

 By the middle of the 1980s, there were more than 2000 qigong organizations and between 60 and 200 million practitioners across China, almost one fifth of the Chinese population.
 This growth was fueled by the tacit support of small elements within the Chinese government, reduced criticism of qigong practice, pent-up demand within Chinese society for alternative belief systems, and improved methods of communication that resulted in mass adaptation of qigong practice, in what has been termed "qigong fever".
 By the end of the 1980s, qigong practices could be found within all segments of Chinese society.

+Palmer noted a 1991 text that described claims of "extraordinary abilities", including; penetrating vision, distant vision, distant sensation, the ability to immobilise one's body, and the ability to fly.
+Palmer described these claims as resembling abilities commonly depicted in gongfu films.
+On December 5, 1994, the Chinese Communist Party Central Committee and the State Council jointly issued a landmark policy document titled "Several Suggestions on Promoting the Popularization of Science and Technology".
+The policy document lamented that it was "shocking" to see "superstitious and benighted activities became increasingly rampant" in the country.
+The government subsequently gave greater prominence to skeptical voices, including notably He Zuoxiu, who had published work challenging claims made by a famous ESP claimant Zhang Baosheng and arguing that his claimed supernatural abilities were fraudulent.

 By the end of the 1990s, the explosive growth in the number of qigong practitioners had led to the revival of the old traditions that accompanied qigong development.
 Qigong organizations such as Falun Gong re-introduced moral and religious elements associated with their training methods.
 Such practices eventually led to direct conflict with the central authorities.
 By 1999, there was a systematic crackdown on qigong organizations that were perceived to challenge state control over Chinese society, including shutdown of qigong clinics and hospitals, and banning groups such as Zhong Gong and Falun Gong.
 Since the crackdown, qigong research and practice have only been officially supported in the context of health functions and as a field of study within traditional Chinese medicine.
 The Chinese Health Qigong Association was established in 2000 to regulate public qigong practice, restricting the number of people that could gather at a time, requiring state approved training and certification of instructors, limiting practice to four standardized forms of daoyin from the classical medical tradition, and encouraging other types of recreation and exercise such as yoga, tai chi, senior disco dancing, and exercise machines.